 The Real Meaning Behind $100,000 in Daily Fees: Why Token Prices Aren’t Directly Linked to Fees

-The Structural Meaning Behind Chains Generating Over $100,000 in Daily Fees and Why Token Value Is Not Directly Linked to Fees
+The Structural Meaning of Chains Generating Over $100,000 in Daily Fees and Why Token Value Is Not Directly Linked to Fee Revenue

-When evaluating the economic sustainability of a blockchain network, one of the most intuitive metrics is the fee revenue it generates.
-Fees are not just transaction costs—they represent the total economic demand users are willing to pay to use the network.
-High fees indicate strong on-chain activity and serve as a key indicator of a chain’s economic vibrancy.
+When evaluating the economic sustainability of a blockchain network, one of the most intuitive indicators is the fee revenue.
+Fees are not merely transaction costs; they represent the total economic demand that users are willing to pay to utilize the network.
+High fees indicate active usage and serve as a meaningful gauge of the network’s underlying economic activity.

-However, large fee revenue does not automatically translate into higher market value for the native token.
-Most fees are used to cover network operating costs and do not directly accrue to token holders.
-Additionally, token prices are influenced by broader factors such as macro liquidity, investor sentiment, and ecosystem growth.
-Therefore, fees should be interpreted as a measure of network “usage,” not as a direct driver of token price.
+However, large fee revenue does not automatically translate into higher market value for the base token.
+In most networks, fees are used primarily to compensate validators or cover operational costs, and do not directly accrue to token holders.
+Moreover, token prices are influenced by broader factors such as macro liquidity, investor sentiment, and ecosystem growth.
+Fees therefore reflect network “usage,” but must be interpreted separately from token valuation dynamics.

-This report examines the major chains that generated more than $100,000 in fees over the past 24 hours, analyzing each chain’s node operation model, revenue structure, fee dependency, and long-term sustainability.
-It also summarizes the key metrics that actually matter for predicting token prices, helping clarify the structural relationship between fees and valuation.
+This report examines major chains that generated over $100,000 in fees within the past 24 hours, analyzing their node operation models, revenue structures, fee dependency, and long‑term sustainability.
+It also identifies the core metrics that meaningfully contribute to base‑token price forecasting, helping clarify the structural relationship between fee generation and token value.

 1) Chains Generating Over $100,000 in Daily Fees